-During the 2017 Program Year, Douglas County sought public comments on the Substantial Amendment to the 2014-2018 Consolidated Plan and 2014 Annual Action Plan.
+During the 2018 Program Year, Douglas County is seeking public comments on the Substantial Amendment to the 2014 Annual Action Plan, which is a part of the 2014-2018 Consolidated Plan.
 A Substantial Amendment is required to reallocate funds from the housing priority to the infrastructure priority.
 Methods used adhered to the Citizens Participation Plan and include consultation with grantees and members of the public through email, public meetings and providing hard copies of the Substantial Amendment in locations readily available to the public.